Hazard and Risk - Hierarchy of Controls

 - What should I know about personal protective equipment (PPE) as a hazard control method?

 - Can more than one control method be used or followed?

 - Should the adequacy of controls be reviewed or evaluated?

 What is the hierarchy of controls?Back to top

 The hierarchy of controls is a step-by-step approach to eliminating or reducing workplace hazards.
 It ranks controls from the most effective level of protection to the least effective level of protection.
 When choosing a control method, start from the top of the inverted pyramid.
-Assess the feasibility of the first layer of controls (elimination) before moving onto the second layer (substitution).
-Continue this process until you reach of the bottom of the pyramid and have identified as many controls as needed to that will adequately protect the worker from the hazard.
+Assess the feasibility of the first layer of controls (elimination) before moving on to the second layer (substitution).
+Continue this process until you reach the bottom of the pyramid and have identified as many controls as needed to adequately protect the worker from the hazard.

 The hierarchy of controls is shown in the graphic below.